Scalable resolvent analysis for three-dimensional flows: Conclusions

 This paper introduces RSVD-$\Delta t$, a novel algorithm designed for efficient computation of global resolvent modes in high-dimensional systems, particularly in the context of three-dimensional flows.
 By leveraging a time-stepping approach, RSVD-$\Delta t$ eliminates the reliance on LU decomposition that often hampers the scalability of current state-of-the-art algorithms.
 As a result, RSVD-$\Delta t$ not only enhances scalability but also extends the applicability of resolvent analysis to three-dimensional systems, overcoming previous computational limitations.

 Scalability is of utmost importance for algorithms dealing with high-dimensional flows, and RSVD-$\Delta t$ excels in this regard.
-In contrast, the decomposition of $(\text{i}\omega \mathsfbi I - \mathsfbi A)$ into lower and upper matrices poses a significant computational challenge for the RSVD-LU algorithm, limiting its scalability with $O(N^2)$ scaling for 3D problems.
+In contrast, the LU decomposition of $(\text{i}\omega \bm I - \bm A)$ poses a significant computational challenge for the RSVD-LU algorithm, limiting its scalability with $O(N^2)$ scaling for 3D problems.
 The CPU demand of RSVD-$\Delta t$, on the other hand, exhibits linear proportionality to the state dimension.

 In addition to CPU considerations, memory requirements play a crucial role in computing resolvent modes for large systems.
-The LU decomposition of $(\text{i}\omega \mathsfbi I - \mathsfbi A)$ is the primary contributor to peak memory usage in the RSVD-LU and other common algorithms.
+The LU decomposition of $(\text{i}\omega \bm I - \bm A)$ is the primary contributor to peak memory usage in the RSVD-LU and other common algorithms.
 In contrast, the RSVD-$\Delta t$ algorithm primarily utilizes RAM to store input and output matrices in Fourier space, resulting in linear growth of memory consumption with dimension.
 To minimize the required memory, we utilize streaming calculations, which maintains low memory requirements with minimal computational impact.
 If memory limitations persist, the set of desired frequencies can be split into $d$ groups to further reduce the required memory by a factor of $d$.